Skip to main content

 Samm Hurst, PhD

-Project Scientist, Herbert Wertheim School of Public Health & Human Longevity Science
+Professor, Herbert Wertheim School of Public Health & Human Longevity Science

 Bio: Bio-cultural and medical anthropologist; interdisciplinary public health researcher; advocate for the right of Indigenous peoples to control and govern the collection, ownership, and use of their personal data.
 Intentional and exploratory discussion in this group is positioned within a bio-cultural ethics approach, which acknowledges that data is not a neutral commodity, but rather a product of intellectual nuance, social relationships, and cultural practices, all situated in historical context.